Last Thursday morning the inevitable happened when ASX-listed recruitment company HJB called in the corporate undertakers.

 Hamilton James & Bruce is an acknowledged leader in the Australian recruitment industry.
 Working across commercial, government and not for profit sectors, Hamilton James & Bruce has forged an enviable reputation, as the consultancy that gets it right.

-Unfortunately HJB have been getting it wrong for a very long time.
+Unfortunately HJB has been getting it wrong for a very long time.

 The company was established in Sydney in 1979 but really came to prominence in the 1990s as an advertised search powerhouse spearheaded by Greg Hamilton (founding CEO), Michael Markiewicz (CEO for all of the 1990s glory years), Allan Marks (CEO 2001 – 2004), Peter Salt, David Scambler (both Executive Directors until 2004) and Gabby Molnar (now Riddington) (Executive Director until 2005) among others.